-The respondent is a 33 year old man from Morocco who was pushed back from North Macedonia to Greece on 18th May 2021.
+The respondent is a 33-year-old man from Morocco who was pushed back from North Macedonia to Greece on 18th May 2021.

 The respondent was traveling with six other men from Morocco, five men aged between 18 and 33 and one minor aged between 16 and 17.

-The group travelled by train from Thessaloniki to the border of North Macedonia on Monday 17th May.
+The group traveled by train from Thessaloniki to the border of North Macedonia on Monday 17th May.
 On arrival at the border, between 8 and 8:30pm the group jumped over the fence to reach North Macedonia.

 The group began walking into North Macedonia.
 They crossed a highway and continued walking for some time before finding a place to sleep.
 At 5 am on Tuesday 18th May the group continued their journey on foot.
 They walked around 40km, avoiding major roads until they reached a village.
 On the outskirts of the village, the group found a bridge, under which is a train line.